xdividr/dreamcloud-docs/styleguide.rst

 Using a consistent voice and tone also ensures rapid engagement of your written content.

-In technical writing, there are several strict guidelines that we recommend you use throughout your documentation.
+In technical writing, there are several recommended guidelines that you should use throughout your documentation.

 Use the active voice
 ^^^^^^^^^^^^^^^^^^^^